Dhruv-Soni/madlibs/README.md

 run on http://localhost:8080/. if 8080 is in use, open the window where the server is running, it will show you the port of the localhost to connect to.

-if it fails at startup, just "ctrl + c" and re-run the server and and mongo instance, once again
+if it fails at startup, or doesnt register, just "ctrl + c" and re run the 'npm run dev' command again, and mongo instance, once again